 Want to meet two anti-poaching heroes?

 Felix is an Anti-poaching Ranger Scout in the Thuma Forest, Malawi.
 The poorest country in the world.
 He now has a job protecting the forest, Elephants (over 140 of them), and other animals.
 Together with funds like yours we pay his wages.
-Would you like to read his amazing Christmas Letter? to us?
+Would you like to read his amazing Christmas Letter?
 What surprised us most was how much his small salary helps his family.
 He also loves protecting the forest and the elephants.
 If you’d like you could help us support a new Ranger Scout this year.

 Or meet Moses, a persuasive poacher reformer.
 He helps them love wildlife and become bee keepers and Talapia fish farmers.
 He also gets in the middle of many battles to save animals.
 Just yesterday he was on the radio pleading with farmers to not shoot the elephants trampling their corn fields.
 Last month he rescued another highly endangered pangolin.
 Care to help Moses?